 Getting help with periods during perimenopause and menopause

-Management of troublesome periods in the perimenopause and menopause is a complex area.
+Management of menopause and perimenopause heavy periods is a complex area.
 It’s multifactorial and it will depend on the woman’s own individual circumstances:

 - Her age